Reviewed by: Melissa Rodriguez

 If you’re unsure about the source, visit the courier's website to track packages or contact their customer service center.

 Websites Charity Navigator, the Better Business Bureau's Give.org website, Charity Watch, and GuideStar are helpful resources for verifying charitable organizations.
-If you are familiar with the organization, donate directly on its website, instead of clicking links via email or giving over the phone.
+If you are familiar with the organization, you can donate directly on its website, instead of clicking links via email or giving over the phone.

 In every case, be suspicious of charities asking you to give via wire transfer, cryptocurrency, or gift card, as it is most likely a scam.